-- Punch out disc of 5.6mm in diameter from a sheet of filter paper or blotting paper. - Place the disc in a pertridish and allow a distance of 2mm between each disc and sterilised in a hot air oven at 160 degree Celsius for one hour. - After allowing the disc to cool pipette out 10 or 20 μL of sterile antibiotic solutions and coat on each disc. - The discs are dried in an incubator at 35-37 degree Celsius for 1h. - Stored the disc in labelled air light container in the refrigerator.
+- Punch out disc of 5.6mm in diameter from a sheet of filter paper or blotting paper. - Place the disc in a pertridish and allow a distance of 2mm between each disc and sterilized in a hot air oven at 160°c for one hour. - After allowing the disc to cool pipette out 10 or 20 μ L of sterile antibiotic solutions and coat on each disc. - The discs are dried in an incubator at 35-37 °c for 1hour. - Stored the disc in labeled air light container in the refrigerator.